anazli/randomThoughts/_montecarlo/ising/ising.md

 The Ising model is a simple model of a magnet.
 Its study is a very good introduction to the computational method that simulates it, the Monte Carlo (MC) method.
 Although an exact solution for the three dimensional model has not yet been found, there are approximate and computational methods that try to describe its properties.
 Nevertheless, the Ising model in two dimensions is the most thoroughly researched model in Statistical Physics and there is only one computational method that can simulate this model, the MC method.

 Here I just write about my own simulation and what I have understood about this model.
 I made this attempt in order to practice the MC method myself but it doesn't mean what I write here or the code I provide is completely correct.
 Moreover, it's certainly not a complete study of the model.
-For a pretty thorough introduction to the MC method applied on the Ising model there is an excellent [book][the book] which I highly recommend written by M.E.J.
+For a pretty thorough introduction to the MC method applied on the Ising model there is an excellent [book](https://www.amazon.com/Monte-Carlo-Methods-Statistical-Physics/dp/0198517971) which I highly recommend written by M.E.J.
 Newman and G.T.
 Barkema.

 ## Model